adedomin/independent-study/indep-study.md

 5.1.
 Related Works
 ------------------

-AutomateJS has a few advantages over other tools in its space.
+AutomateJS has a few advantages over other tools in the Continuous Integration and Continuous Deployment space.
-Being made with composable modules and the power of NodeJS module system.
+AutomateJS modules are easy to develop and can easily require external library dependencies.
 It also offers a new feature, the ability to control the flow of execution.

-Unlike all of the tools in the space, jscomposer allows for AutomateJS to control the order of execution.
+Unlike all of the tools in the space, jscomposer allows for AutomateJS to finely control the order of execution.
-Most other tools use pre-tasks, post-tasks and task segregation.
-However, this doesn't always work for all dependency related issues. jscomposer provides features like the serial module which means that the modules in it must be executed in order.
+For instance, jscomposer provides the serial module which ensures execution of modules will occur in order.
-The parallel module does the opposite allowing for tasks to be executed in any order.
+The parallel module does the opposite allowing for modules under it to be executed and to return a result in any order.

 In terms of Ansible, AutomateJS makes it easier to create modules.
 As shown earlier, to make a valid module, it just has to implement a very basic function.
 Unlike Ansible though, AutomateJS does not have a large and encompassing set of standard modules.

-Package Managers are generally only limited to common, off the shelf software.
-In many cases, a user of AutomateJS may want to install certain software from these tools.

 5.2.
 Limitations
 ----------------